MEET SPENCER

 Background

-Spencer founded the Vancouver Community Inclusion Fest and chairs Community Living BC's Vancouver Council.
+Spencer also founded the Vancouver Community Inclusion Fest and chairs Community Living BC's Vancouver Council.
 Through these efforts, he has focused on making community spaces—including playgrounds, trails, beaches, and park facilities—more accessible, welcoming, and enjoyable for all.

 Outside advocacy, Spencer loves exploring Vancouver’s parks, sharing his knowledge of BC’s wildlife—especially woodland critters—and helping people connect with the natural and cultural history of the city’s public spaces.